quequitejerina/dover/README.md

-# dover
+# Dover project

 Take-Home test for Systech Unitrace Applicants:

-“Create an Address Book CRUD application utilizing Django and Python.
+Create an Address Book CRUD application utilizing Django and Python.
 You are free to use any Python or Django library as well as any JavaScript UI framework.
 Application should:

-•	Have Authentication.
+* Have Authentication.
 All functionality should be username and password protected.

-•	Error handling.
+* Error handling.

-•	Log all SQL statements.
+* Log all SQL statements.
 Do not use the logger

-•	Add functionality that will show your abilities in Django and/or Python
+* Add functionality that will show your abilities in Django and/or Python

-•	Make the project reproducible to another developer or server deployable.
-Provide instructions on how one would start using your application.
+* Make the project reproducible to another developer or server deployable.
+* Provide instructions on how one would start using your application.

-Note: do not spend too much time on CSS.
-We are looking for functionality.”
+> Note: do not spend too much time on CSS.
+We are looking for functionality.

 # Dover App